ampedandwired/ebs-backup/README.md

 This service automatically creates regular snapshots of EBS volumes based on a schedule specified by a tag on the volume.
 It also purges snapshots based on a specified retention period, again specified by a tag on the volume.

-It's currently distributed as a Docker container, but can create a gem if there's interest.
+It's currently distributed as a Docker container, but it could be distributed as a gem as well in the future.

 # Running
 ## Tag Your Volumes